-Winter weather, high altitude, and an uptick in hand-washing can all lead to dry, cracked, and irritated skin.
+Winter weather, high altitude, and hand-washing can all lead to dry, cracked, and irritated skin.
 Carla Torres-Zegarra, M.D., Society for Pediatric Dermatology, Assistant Professor of Dermatology and Pediatrics, University of Colorado School of Medicine and Children’s Hospital Colorado, shared her tips to keep your family’s skin moisturized and glowing this season.

 Frequent hand-washing combined with drops in temperature can exacerbate dry skin.
 “If left untreated, dry skin may become irritated and start flaking, itching, cracking, and even bleed, damaging the skin barrier and increasing the risk of infection,” says Torres-Zegarra.
 Follow these steps every time you wash your hands to prevent dryness:

 - Wash your hands with unscented soap and lukewarm water for at least 20 seconds.

 - Pat your hands dry without rubbing them, then apply moisturizer immediately after.